brian-fu/brian-fu/README.md

 # 👋 Hi, I'm Brian Fu

-🚀 Aspiring Software Engineer | 🤖 Interested in AI

-I'm an aspiring Software Engineer currently seeking Summer 2025 Internship/Co-op Opportunities.
+I'm an aspiring 🚀 Software Engineer currently seeking Summer 2025 Internship/Co-op Opportunities.
 Here are my latest project:

 📱 Videofy – A web application that transforms PDFs into highly engaging study videos 🌐 Leetcode PVP – A web application that supports peer-to-peer connection enabling users to gamify the Leetcode grind by competing with friends.